 Working out is good for your body.
 Raising funds for charitable organizations is good for the world.
 Win-win.

-5 Apps that Help You Exercise for a Good Cause
+5 Fitness Apps that Help You exercise for charity

 My donations go to Eyes, Ears, Nose, and Paws right now, which is an organization that trains support dogs.
 But I will also donate to The Animal Pad, which rescues street dogs from Mexico and finds forever homes for them in the US.
-I’ve got personal ties to each of these organizations – my son’s girlfriend has worked extensively with EENP and my daughter rescued her pup through The Animal Pad!
+I’ve got personal ties to each of these organizations.
+My son’s girlfriend (edited: she’s now his wife) has worked extensively with EENP and my daughter rescued her pup (edited: she now has two dogs) through The Animal Pad!

 You don’t have to run with this app, either – walking, jogging, and cycling will work just fine.
 You have the ability to track your stats and create group challenges, as well.